 This certificate program is not a Title IV eligible educational program and does not qualify for federal financial aid.

 These certificates are designed for the student who has already earned a degree from an accredited institution and would like to obtain higher-level skills.
 A student pursuing these certificates should have prior academic work or equivalent work experience.

 To earn a certificate, a student must maintain a cumulative GPA for the entire certificate of at least 3.0.
 Courses in which the final grade is below a C don’t count toward the certificate, but with permission from the host department, a subsequent course may be substituted.
 For a student with a particularly strong background, up to two courses may be waived with permission.

 A student with a certificate in Advanced Computer Software Development will be able to:

-- Understand the requirements for developing and deploying high-quality, large-scale software systems
+- Develop and deploy high-quality, large-scale software systems

 - Understand the concepts and practice of relational databases

 - Demonstrate technical depth in an area approved by the Department Chair

 Vermont Tech is pleased to announce the 2nd annual Choose Vermont Scholarship program has launched!
 The Vermont Agency of Commerce and Community Development, Vermont Student Assistance Corporation and 13 Vermont colleges and universities, including Vermont Tech, are partnering in the 2020 Choose Vermont Scholarship Program, which will award $60,000 in scholarship money to students who commit to attend a Vermont…